There is something worse than being diagnosed with an illness.

 We trust healthcare professionals to take care of us.
 But what happens when they are negligent or careless in their duties and you are further harmed?
-When you need a Drexel Hill failure to diagnose attorney, you can turn to the Weitz Firm to have your back.
+When you need a Drexel Hill failure to diagnose attorney, you can turn to The Weitz Firm, LLC to have your back.

 Johns Hopkins researchers say that diagnostic errors, not medication overdoses or surgical mistakes, account for the largest fraction of medical malpractice claims, the most severe patient harm, and the highest total penalty payouts.

 This is significant.
 In the United States, medical mistakes cause more than 250,000 annual deaths.
 Some estimates put that number over 400,000.
 We just do not know.
 We do now know that these mistakes are the third leading cause of death in the US.

 How many of these medical mistakes occur because a doctor failed to properly diagnose a patient.